Shambase/zero_day/README.md

-# Vagrant
+# vagrant
+* what is vagrant
 * what is a virtual machine
-* what is vagrant